-Years ended December 31, 2023 2022 Profit for the year from continuing operations \$ 5,515 \$ 11,025 Other comprehensive loss - net of tax (7,138) Total comprehensive (loss) income (\$ 1,623) \$ 11,025
+Years ended December 31, 2024 2023 (Loss) profit from continuing operations (\$ 29,189) \$ 5,515 Other comprehensive income (loss) - net of tax 4,736 (7,138) Total comprehensive loss (\$ 24,453) (\$ 1,623)

-- C. The investments accounted for using equity method for the years ended December 31, 2023 and 2022 were evaluated based on the financial statements of the entities which were audited by independent auditors. - D. The Company is the single largest shareholder of Glory Technology Service Inc. with a 29.24% equity interest.
+C. The investments accounted for using equity method for the years ended December 31, 2024 and 2023 were evaluated based on the financial statements of the entities which were audited by independent auditors.

+- D. The Company is the single largest shareholder of Glory Technology Service Inc. with a 29.24% equity interest.
 Given that the remaining 70.76% of Glory Technology Service Inc.'s equity is concentrated in investors from other parties, the number of votes for the minority voting rights holders to act together has surpassed that of the Company.
-Therefore, the Company has no control over the company and only has significant influence on Glory Technology Service Inc. - E. The Company is the single largest shareholder of Bolite Co., Ltd. with a 37.33% equity interest.
+Therefore, the Company has no control over the company and only has significant influence on Glory Technology Service Inc.. - E. The Company is the single largest shareholder of Bolite Co., Ltd. with a 37.33% equity interest.
 Given that the remaining 62.67% of Bolite's equity is concentrated in investors from other parties, the number of votes for the minority voting rights holders to act together has surpassed that of the Company.
-Therefore, the Company has no control over the company and only has significant influence on Bolite Co., Ltd.
+Therefore, the Company has no control over the company and only has significant influence on Bolite Co., Ltd..